Patrick Robinson (actor): Career

-On graduation he started his career in theatre, and then joined the Royal Shakespeare Company, spending two seasons in Stratford-upon-Avon and then two in London.
+On graduation, he started his career in theatre, and then joined the Royal Shakespeare Company (RSC), spending two seasons in Stratford-upon-Avon and then two in London.

 Robinson left the RSC to join the cast of Casualty as the character Martin "Ash" Ashford, a nurse, beginning in 1990.
-He left the series but returned in 2013-14 to reprise the Ashford role as a Consultant.
+He left the series but returned in 2013–14 to reprise the Ashford role as a Consultant.
 He returned to Casualty in 2016 as part of the anniversary celebrations.

 Robinson played CIA agent Leon Washington in the 2003 action film Belly of the Beast, alongside Steven Seagal.

-He appeared in an episode in the last series of the popular CBBC drama The Story of Tracy Beaker (TV series) as Crash Daniels's abusive father Theo.
+Robinson appeared in an episode in the last series of the popular CBBC drama The Story of Tracy Beaker as Crash Daniels's abusive father Theo.

-In late 2007, he played former slave Thomas Peters who went on to become a leader in Sierra Leone, in a stage adaptation of Rough Crossings by historian Simon Schama at the Liverpool Playhouse.
+In late 2007, Robinson played former slave Thomas Peters who went on to become a leader in Sierra Leone, in a stage adaptation of Rough Crossings by historian Simon Schama at the Liverpool Playhouse.

-From 2008 he appeared as Detective Constable Jacob Banks in the ITV police drama The Bill.
-In 2009 he participated in Let's Dance for Comic Relief with Lisa Maxwell dancing a routine based on Riverdance.
+From 2008, Robinson appeared as Detective Constable Jacob Banks in the ITV police drama The Bill.
+In 2009, he participated in Let's Dance for Comic Relief with Lisa Maxwell dancing a routine based on Riverdance.

-In March 2011, he was appearing as a German cavalry officer 'Friedrich' in the New London Theatre production of War Horse.
+In March 2011, he was appearing as a German cavalry officer "Friedrich" in the New London Theatre production of War Horse.

 In 2013, Robinson participated in the eleventh series of Strictly Come Dancing.
 His dance partner was Anya Garnis, a new professional dancer that year.
 They were voted out in the semi-final.
 He played Gregory Brantner in Schooled for Murder, a two-part episode of Midsomer Murders (2013, S15).
 In September 2015, he joined series 5 of Sky 1's Mount Pleasant as Policeman Cameron Miller, and returned for series 6 in September 2016.